10 DIY Curb Appeal Projects Anyone Can Do

 Plant a Tree

-Low-voltage lighting can dramatically improve your home’s nighttime curb appeal, and by lighting walkways and dark corners, it can improve safety and security as well.
+Low-voltage lighting can dramatically improve your home’s nighttime curb appeal.
+Lighting walkways and dark corners can improve safety and security as well.
 Lighting can be grouped into three basic categories: downlights, uplights and specialty lights.
 Buy a transformer that includes a timer or light sensor so the lights automatically turn on and off.
-Follow some tips on how to do it.

 Install Flower Boxes